Right-of-Way Management

 Sidewalk and Crosswalk Closures

-- When existing pedestrian facilities are disrupted, closed or relocated in a temporary traffic control (TTC) zone, the temporary facilities shall be detectable and include accessibility features consistent with the features present in the existing pedestrian facility.
-Where pedestrians with visual disabilities normally use the closed sidewalk, a barrier that is detectable by a person with a visual disability traveilng with the aid of a long cane shall be placed across the full width of the closed sidewalk (TMUTCD Section 6D.02)
+- When existing pedestrian facilities are disrupted, closed or relocated within a temporary traffic control (TTC) zone, the temporary facilities shall be detectable and include accessibility features consistent with those present in the existing pedestrian facility.
+Where pedestrians with visual disabilities normally use the closed sidewalk, a barrier that is detectable by a person with a visual disability traveling with the aid of a long cane shall be placed across the full width of the closed sidewalk (TMUTCD Section 6D.02)

 804S-1